 Finally, renting clothes sustainably fosters a sharing environment and makes designer pieces accessible that we otherwise wouldn’t be able to enjoy.
 While the rental industry is still finding its feet in the eco movement, it is a promising up-and-coming option for you to consider.

 Sustainable fashion is a challenge for all of us.
 Society constantly pushes us to buy new and often and dump what we don’t like anymore.
 Fast fashion ‘deals’ are always very tempting, sold as amazing quick recipes to make us feel happy immediately.
 Education and awareness is the key!
 Take the time to learn more and foster an active approach to fashion.
 Stop thinking fashion is someone else’s business—the stylists, designers, governments.
 We are all consumers first, and we have this incredible power to make a positive difference in sustainable fashion by choosing if, where, and how to buy.

 Author bio: Sara Ibrahim is a passionate and fun sustainable personal stylist from Italy, now based in London.
-A London School of Styling graduate, Sara is a member of the Ethical Influencers Network and runs her own styling business called SIMA.
+A London School of Styling graduate, Ibrahim is a member of the Ethical Influencers Network and runs her own styling business called SIMA.
 Follow along with her styling tips and adventures over on Instagram @simastylistlondon.